Fire safety is everyone's responsibility. Below are basic requirements for all faculty, staff, and students:

 - Never use damaged electrical appliances, including any damage to the insulation on the cord or plug.

-- Use caution when using space heaters; insure there is sufficient space around the unit and do not leave it running unattended.
+- Use caution when using space heaters; ensure there is sufficient space around the unit and do not leave it running unattended.

 Flammable Materials Storage